8thlight/boucher/README.md

     sudo gem install bundler chef

 10) Checkout your infrastructure repo.
 (Yes.
 You should push your repo even in this early stage.)
 If you use github, you'll have to generate ssh keys and add them to the github repo.
+Note: be sure you name the directory "infrastructure" when cloning, since boucher assumes that location.

     cd ~/.ssh
     ssh-keygen -t rsa -C "your_email@youremail.com"